GRCDEV/ArduSim/help/setup.md

 ### 2.2 Copy necessary files

 ArduSim uses SITL to simulate multicopters.
 Follow the steps in the next sections in order to get two files: *arducopter* and *copter.param*.
 These files must be put in a place easy to find in order to execute simulations when running ArduSim.
-If you put them in the root of the Eclipse project (by default: */home/user_name/git/ardusim*), ArduSim will automatically find them when running from Eclipse IDE, avoiding to manually select the *arducopter* file each time it is launched.
+If you put them in the root of the Eclipse project (in Linux, by default: */home/user_name/git/ardusim*), ArduSim will automatically find them when running from Eclipse IDE, avoiding to manually select the *arducopter* file each time it is launched.
 On the other hand, if you run ArduSim from an executable *.jar* file, put both files in the same folder.

 Several temporary files are generated when using ArduSim for simulations.
 Please, close ArduSim with the enabled button and not in the *Console* tab of Eclipse to force ArduSim to remove the temporary files before exiting.